bokkypoobah/ConnextProjectContracts/README.md

 Initializes thread state onchain and immediately updates it.
 This is called when a party wants to dispute a thread and also has a state beyond just the initial state.
 The channel corollary is `startExitWithUpdate`

-1. Verifies that the channel is in the `ThreadDispute` status and that the thread closing time for the provided user has not expired.
+1. Verifies that the channel is in the `ThreadDispute` status.
 2. Verifies that the message sender is either the hub or the user.
 3. Verifies that the provided `user` is either the sender or receiver in the thread.
-Then verifies that the thread status is `Open` .
+Then verifies that the thread timer is zero.
 4. Verifies the thread using the `_verifyThread` method: recreates the signature and recovers signer, then checks that the initial state is part of the `threadRoot`.
 5. Verifies that the transaction count for the updated state is greater than 0 (`txCount` of initial state).
 6. Verifies that the total wei and token balances must be equal to the previously recorded total wei and token balances (i.e. value is conserved).
 7. Verifies that the update only *increases* the value of the receiver and strictly requires that either wei or token balance increases.
 This is because threads are *unidirectional*: value can only move from sender→receiver.
 Doing this removes the need for a signature from the receiver.
 8. Verifies that the signature of the updated thread state using the `_verifyThread` method.
 Note that the `threadRoot` is set to `bytes32(0x0)`because a merkle proof is not needed for the not-initial state.
-9. Updates the thread state onchain and sets the thread's status to `Exiting`.
+9. Updates the thread state onchain and starts the thread dispute timer.
 10. Emits the `DidStartExitThread` event.
 ```
 function startExitThreadWithUpdate(